JoshGuarino/dotfiles/README.md

 # Dotfiles configuration

-This directory contains my configuration files for various tools I use in my workflow.
+This directory contains my configuration dotiles for various things I use in my workflow.
 The configurations are managed by using GNU stow.

-## Tools

-- zsh
-- neovim
-- tmux
-- bat